-Virginia Beach Custody Attorneys Balancing Your Concerns With Virginia’s Child Custody Laws
+Virginia Beach Child Custody Lawyers Balance Your Concerns With Virginia’s Child Custody Laws

 Because there is nothing more important to you than the welfare and happiness of your children, it is essential that you understand issues of child custody in Virginia and how Virginia courts make decisions related to parenting including legal custody, physical custody and visitation arrangements.

-There are several aspects of Virginia child custody with which to familiarize yourself.
-Get your questions answered about:
+There are several legal aspects of Virginia custody guidelines with which to familiarize yourself; including the following:

 - Sole or joint legal custody

 - Sole/primary custody

 Generally speaking, Virginia legal custody refers to the status of who has the authority to make major decisions regarding your child's upbringing.
 Though this is a critical decision, the determination of legal custody doesn't dictate whether or how often a parent spends time with a child.
 Physical custody refers to where your child will live and with which parent your child will reside.
 Visitation determines how and when a parent without physical custody of a child sees a child.